langchain-ai/agentevals/README.md

 When checking equality between tool calls, these matchers will require that all tool call arguments are the same.
 You can configure this behavior to ignore tool call arguments by setting `tool_args_match_mode="ignore"`, or by only checking specific properties within the call using the `tool_args_match_overrides` param.

-`tool_args_match_overrides` takes a dict whose keys are tool names and whose values are either `"exact"`, `"ignore"`, a list of tool call fields to match exactly, or a comparator function that takes two arguments and returns whether they are equal:
+`tool_args_match_overrides` takes a dict whose keys are tool names and whose values are either `"exact"`, `"ignore"`, a list of fields within the tool call that must match exactly, or a comparator function that takes two arguments and returns whether they are equal:

 ```python
 ToolArgsMatchMode = Literal["exact", "ignore"]